Pending Payment Compliance

 Contact the ROTC department for class days/times.

 The Army ROTC program is available to Quinnipiac University students at the University of New Haven’s (UNH) campus in West Haven.
 The program is open to all physically qualified students who are U.S. citizens and meet other specific requirements.
-Students are required to be non-matriculated at UNH and enrolled in MSL-1101 (Military Science).
+Students are required to be non-matriculated at UNH and enrolled in MSL-1101 (Military Science) with lab as well as physical training 3 days per week.
 Successful completion of the program can qualify the student for a commission in the United States Army, Army Reserve or Army National Guard.
 Potential students are required to interview with Army ROTC leadership prior to acceptance.
 For more information, contact the Army ROTC Recruiting Office at 203-931-2998 or visit the UNH Army ROTC website.
 Visit the Army ROTC Scholarship website for more information concerning scholarships.